 - 2. Stop Filtering Service. - 3.
-Use a text editor to edit the file eimserver.ini (by default, in C:\Program Files\Websense\Web Security\bin or /opt/Websense/bin/).
+Use a text editor to open the file eimserver.ini (by default, in C:\Program Files\Websense\Web Security\bin or /opt/Websense/bin/). - a.
 Under the [WebsenseServer] section, add the following values:

-'''

 SSLBlockPage=on

 SSLCertFileLoc=<path to SSL certificate>

 SSLKeyFileLoc=<path to SSL key>

-'''
+b.
+Save eimserver.ini.

-- 4. Save eimserver.ini. - 5.
-Restart Filtering Service.
+4. Restart Filtering Service.

-Important

-If SSLBlockPage is enabled, then Manual Authentication will also use HTTPS, even if Secure Manual Authentication is not enabled.

-Important

-If secure block pages are enabled and client browsers are set to proxy through Content Gateway, port 15871 must be included in the Tunnel Port or HTTPS ports list on the Configure > Protocols > HTTP page of Content Gateway manager.
+0 Important If SSLBlockPage is enabled, then Manual Authentication will also use HTTPS, even if Secure Manual Authentication is not enabled. • Important U If secure block pages are enabled and client browsers are set to proxy through Content Gateway, port 15871 must be included in the Tunnel Port or HTTPS ports list on the Configure > Protocols > HTTP page of Content Gateway manager.